Artisan-Lab/Rust-memory-safety-bugs/README.md

 - RC: race condition
 - DR: data race.
 - CC: concurrency issue.

-* ERR：
-- Developers should be resposible for the bug
-- users cannot aware the bug unless they read the implementation details.
-- Some bugs can be detected by analyzing the program without PoC.

-* MID:
-- users may be resposible for using the functions in an incorrect way.
-- After fix: The program should be able to detect the errors at runtime

-* UNSOUND:
-- Users should be resposible for using the functions in an incorrect way.
-- After fix, the program should not compile.
-- The bug cannot be detected by analyzing the program without PoC.

 ### Other CVEs (Non-Memory-Safety Issue):
 * Crypto/Functionality Issue: CVE-2016-10932, CVE-2017-18587, CVE-2018-20999, CVE-2019-15545, CVE-2019-16760, CVE-2017-1000168, CVE-2020-15093, CVE-2020-26281, CVE-2020-35926, CVE-2020-35883,CVE-2020-36202;